Why Insulate Your Garage Door?

 While an insulated garage door helps to moderate the temperature inside the garage space, it also needs to have appropriate weatherstripping and vinyl weather seal that runs along the bottom of the door to further keep out insects, small animals, air, moisture and weather.
 You can insulate a garage further by finishing the walls and ceiling with insulation and drywall and caulking around windows.
 If you’re considering insulating your garage, keep in mind important factors such as the climate in which you live and the elements such as sun or wind to which your door will be exposed, to determine the best type of insulation to use.

 Since there are a variety of self-install garage door insulation kits on the market today, many homeowners wonder if they should install their own or hire a professional.
-While the do-it-yourself kits are inexpensive, they should not be used by anyone who is inexperienced with this kind of project.
+While the do-it-yourself insulation methods and kits are inexpensive, they should not be used by anyone who is inexperienced with this kind of project.
 The process of insulating a garage door must be precise, and a shoddy DIY job can result in a multitude of other problems including:

 - Mismeasured or misaligned panels compromising the door’s safety and operation.